The Work Study program provides part-time employment opportunities for students with financial need through WLC's Student Employment Program.

 The minimum wage is $7.25.
 Higher pay rates are based on the level of responsibility of the job that you can earn through promotions.
 There are three levels of jobs plus a Team Leader level.

 11. How many hours can I work on campus during the week?

 You can work up to an average of 10 to 12 hours per week, but no more than 12 hours per week.
 The number of hours will depend on the needs of the department.

 You will receive your pay twice a month via direct deposit into a checking or savings account of your choice.
 Your name must be on the checking or savings account.

 13. How many jobs would I be able to hold on campus?

 You are permitted to hold one campus job at a time.
 You can apply to switch departments at either the end of semester or academic year if you so choose.

 14. What kind of jobs does Wisconsin Lutheran College offer?

 Wisconsin Lutheran College offers a variety of jobs on campus.
-All job descriptions are posted on myWLC.
+All job descriptions are posted on your myWLC account.

-16. Does WLC offer summer employment?The number of summer jobs for students is limited and are available for specific positions.
+16. Does WLC offer summer employment?Summer jobs for students are limited and are available only for specific positions.
 Students must be returning to WLC for the next academic year.
 Workers are often chosen by their supervisor in spring, but some positions may be posted online for anyone.